Vrilya/oot-workflow/README.md

     4. Run inject_text.py to inject text into all ROMs in roms/
     5. Run inject_img.py to inject images into all ROMs in roms/
     6. Run otrpacker.py to package textures and text into an OTR mod file
+    7. Run vcdiff_encode.py to generate xdelta patches from retail and finished ROMs

 ## Scripts